n0-computer/iroh-examples/browser-chat/README.md

 `cargo binstall` is a nifty little tool that downloads binaries from Github releases matching your system architecture.
 If you don't have it yet, first [install it](https://github.com/cargo-bins/cargo-binstall?tab=readme-ov-file#quickly).

 ### Building for development

-To run the example, first build the Wasm library:

 To build the chat app in development mode, run these commands:
 ```